 Board games may sound a bit uneventful and irrelevant, but, truth be told, a few of them probably helped shape your childhood.
 Even now, on the brink of adulthood, it’s important to remember the classic games, and maybe even break them out and play them once again, as they might bring up old memories or create new ones.

-So, here are five board games that you probably played as a child that you’ll have just as much fun busting out as a soon-to-be adult, if for no other reason than taking in all the nostalgia of rolling dice, moving tokens and having fun without a screen involved.
+So, here are five board games that you probably played as a child that you’ll have just as much fun busting out as a soon-to-be adult, if for no other reason than taking in all the nostalgia of rolling dice, playing slots, moving tokens and having fun without a screen involved.

 Monopoly is a classic board game, no doubt.
 Even though you hear someone groan every time the game is pulled out, it’s still one people have at the ready.
 The eighty-two-year-old board game now comes in multiple forms: Dog-opoly, Chicago-opoly and Skate-opoly, amongst many others.